-The minor requires completion of at least one year in Chinese or Japanese language study consisting of two courses and six other courses from the list below.
-Of the six courses, at least one must be taken at the 300 or 400 level, and the student must take courses from at least two disciplines other than language study.
+The minor requires completion of

+- at least one year in Chinese or Japanese language study consisting of two courses. - six courses from the AST and AST Crosslisted course list.
+Of the six courses, at least one must be taken at the 300 or 400 level, and the student must take courses from at least two disciplines other than language